Swatch Celebrates Lunar New Year 2024 With Colourful Year Of The Dragon Collection

 Swatch Year of the Dragon 2024 collection: Pricing details

-The prices for the Year of the Dragon watch collection range between THB 3,150 and THB 7,900 and are now available to shop on the brand’s website and in select offline stores.
+The prices for the Year of the Dragon watch collection range between USD 85 (INR 7,062) and USD 220 (INR 18,280) and are now available to shop on the brand’s website and in select offline stores.

 Here are the pricing details for each model from the collection.